dubo-dubon-duponey/sh-art/README.md

 Includes a basic test framework.

+1. call `./lint`
-1. write tests under "tests"
+1. write tests under `tests/unit`
-2. call `./test`
+1. call `./unit`
+1. write tests under `tests/integration/SOMETHING`
+1. call `build`, then `./integration SOMETHING` or simply `./integration`

 ## Why... the... name?

  * it's a portementeau: "sh" (short for "shell") + "art" (short for "I like it"), which somewhat makes sense
  * what did you think it meant?
- * if it was powershell instead of bash, it would probably have been named `phart`, which usually doesn't sound right
+ * if it was powershell instead of bash, it would probably have been named `phart`, which doesn't really sound right

 ## TODO & research

  * use stdin with curl
- * work on performance for `dc::string`
+ * continue work on performance for `dc::string`
- * write integration tests for cli
+ * continue integration tests for clis
  * finish porting remaining random scripts
  * https://gist.github.com/mathiasbynens/674099
- * consider moving to make to build (right now, it's effing slow)
+ * consider moving to `make`
  * fix imdb specs (array values)
  * add travis (test bash4 as well)
- * evaluate posix-ness
  * implement requirement verification (jq, ffprobe, curl, etc)
  * finish regander
  * movie-transform: add support for titles / year / director: https://multimedia.cx/eggs/supplying-ffmpeg-with-metadata/
  * explore using curl -w to build an HTTP perf/security testing tool
- * finish changing the string API to printf
+ * finish moving to printf
- * move from echo to printf everywhere
- * investigate performance of string processing
  * make a call on passing by reference or not for the string API: http://fvue.nl/wiki/Bash:_Passing_variables_by_reference

-### Research

 ```
 # Exit immediately on fail